 One of the contradictions of academic writing is that, while you are expected to research and refer to experts and authorities, you are also expected to produce original work.
-This is based on the assumption that you are very clear about your own ideas and about how the works of other scholars have influenced your understanding.
+This is to ensure that you are very clear about your own ideas and about how the works of other scholars have influenced your understanding.

 It is important to recognise that all scholarship involves understanding, researching and building on existing research to some degree.
 Undergraduates, for instance, often base their assignments on selecting, ordering, summarising and interpreting what others have said to support their own academic arguments.
-Therefore, it is important to learn how to reference well; that is, how to consciously and clearly acknowledge the sources you have used in your work.
-Then your own contribution can be clearly identified and appreciated.
+Therefore, it is important to learn how to reference well, that is, how to consciously and clearly acknowledge the sources you have used in your work so that your own contribution can be clearly identified and appreciated.

-As part of an academic community, and thereby benefiting from your membership, you are expected to abide by its ethical practices.
+As part of an academic community, you are expected to abide by its ethical practices.
 It is partly this tradition of acknowledgement of sources, in the form of ‘in-text’ citation or footnotes, that separates academic writing from other forms of knowledge: it is part of the strength of academic research.

 No doubt some students do cheat.
 They deliberately take the results of other people’s hard work, use it to gain credit for themselves, and learn little or nothing in the process.
-But most cases of plagiarism are accidental, and could be avoided if students become more conscious of their own writing and research practices.
+But most cases of plagiarism are accidental and could be avoided if students became more conscious of their own writing and research practices.
 Most students who plagiarise do so unintentionally, usually because they don't have the skills to avoid over-reliance on the work of others or because they aren't sure what constitutes plagiarism.
-Both intentional AND unintentional plagiarism are violations of UNSW Plagiarism Policy (PDF).
+Both intentional AND unintentional plagiarism are violations of UNSW Plagiarism Policy (PDF)